-Black History Month was created by twentieth-century historian Carter Woodson, who believed black Americans were not adequately represented in the study of American history.
-Carter Woodson hoped for the day when black history would be accepted as a part of American history.
-Formerly known as Negro History Week, Black History Month was officially declared by President Gerald Ford in 1976.
+Carter Woodson, the twentieth-century historian, created Black History Month.
+He believed Black Americans were not adequately represented in the study of American history.
+Carter Woodson also hoped for the day when Americans would accept Black history as a part of American history.
+President Gerald Ford declared Black History Month (formerly Negro History Week) in 1976.

 If you enjoy exploring history and heritage, check out these other celebrations:

 - Irish American Heritage Month